miklevin/MikeLev.in/_posts/2025-01-03-git-cherry-picking.md

 ---

+## What I Would Have Done In The Past

-Okay, I understand.
+**Me**: Okay, I understand.
 In the past when I had a situation like that, I would:

     git pull
     git reset --hard HEAD